FedMosaic: Federated Retrieval-Augmented Generation via Parametric Adapters: Experiments

+\fakeparagraph{Datasets and Models} We experiment on HotpotQA (HQA) \cite{yang2018hotpotqav}, 2WikiMultihopQA (2WQA) \cite{ho2020wikiqa}, PopQA (PQA) \cite{mallen2023popqa}, and ComplexWebQuestions (CWQ) \cite{talmor2018complexqa} with different question types (\eg Bridge).
 By default, each dataset is subsampled to 300 Q\&A instances and a document corpus is constructed following \cite{su2025parametric}.
 This corpus is then partitioned into silos based on underlying topics using a Dirichlet-based allocation strategy with $\alpha=0.1$.
 We also conduct privacy evaluations on Enron Emails and WikiText datasets following \cite{zeng2024good, zeng2024mitigating}.
 LLaMA3.2-1B-Instruct and LLaMA3-8B-Instruct are used as backbone LLMs.

 \fakeparagraph{Metrics} We report four metrics: (1) \textit{Accuracy}: correctness of server LLM responses to user queries measured by F1 score; (2) \textit{Privacy}: average success protection rate against targeted attack \cite{zeng2024good} and prefix attack \cite{carlini2022quantifying} at server-side inference; (3) \textit{Communication Efficiency}: average parameters transmitted per query from silo to server; (4) \textit{Storage Overhead}: extra silo-side storage for parametric adapters.